4 Steps to Navigate Medicare Open Enrollment

 Medicare recipients who have or are looking at joining a private Medicare Advantage plan or stand-alone prescription drug plan (Part D).

-As a reminder, Original Medicare (Parts A and B) pays a set fee to hospitals and medical servicers who agree to cover Medicare patients.
+As a reminder, Original Medicare (Parts A and B) pays a set fee to hospitals and medical service providers who agree to cover Medicare patients.
 However, Original Medicare doesn't cover 100% of your expenses and doesn't cap out-of-pocket costs.
 For example, Original Medicare may cover 80% of a $25,000 surgery, but you'll be responsible for the remaining 20%.
 If you require more surgeries, you may need to pay 20% of the cost for each surgery, with no limit.

 Medicare Advantage plans (a.k.a.
 Part C), cover the same services as Original Medicare, generally include prescription drug coverage, and cap out-of-pocket expenses.
 (Some plans also offer additional coverage, such as dental and vision.)
-But these plans have drawbacks, including limited provider networks and a higher incidence of coverage denial.
+But these plans have tradeoffs, including limited provider networks and a higher incidence of coverage denial.

 If you have private Medicare supplemental insurance (Medigap), you can generally ignore the open enrollment period unless you want to switch to Medicare Advantage.
 Medigap plans will help cover out-of-pocket expenses incurred from Original Medicare, depending on which of several standardized policies you choose.
-Premiums vary widely based on level of coverage, as well as age, health, location, sex, and whether your acceptance is guaranteed or subject to review.
+Premiums vary widely based on level of coverage, as well as your age, health, location, sex, and whether your acceptance is guaranteed or subject to review.

 What can you do during open enrollment?